 Neilah concludes with a lengthy, loud blast of the shofar as the congregation exclaims "L'shanah habaah bi'Yerushalayim" -- "Next year in Jerusalem!"

-For more information on Yom Kippur and related topics, check out the links on the next page.
+For more information on Yom Kippur and related topics, check out the links below.